 VoIP phone systems differ from traditional setups because you don’t need copper wiring that spans across your entire office.
 Connections are made virtually using an internet connection.
-But that often causes security a big concern: everything is hosted in the cloud.
-Hacking a phone system isn’t as far-fetched as you might think.

-What is VoIP hacking?
+What Is VoIP Hacking?

 1. Unauthorized use